 - Visitation is strongly recommended for qualified applicants.
-Visits are limited to 1-2 days, and are arranged by Dr. Whitcomb during the recruitment period only (September through December).
+Visits are limited to 1-2 days, and are arranged by contacting Dr. Vaughan from January 29 - March 2, 2018.

 - Foreign nationals must be eligible for J1 visa with no bars or home country requirement

 - NAVLE is not a requirement of the program

 Application Materials - All application materials are due by January 16, 2018.

 - Application Form

 - Curriculum vitae

 - Letter of Intent

 All application materials including letters of reference (on letterhead, with signature), may be emailed to the House Officer Affairs Coordinator at firstname.lastname@example.org.

 Nicole Adams, House Officer Affairs Coordinator